My Photography & Travel Guide to Talinn, Estonia

 Toompea Castle

-This Baroque castle was built on top of a 9th century citadel.
-It is believed that the first wooden Toompea Castle had been built around 10th or 11th century.
+This Baroque castle was built on top of a 9th-century citadel.
+It is believed that the first wooden Toompea Castle was built around the 10th or 11th century.
 After Estonia became independent in 1918, the government decided to build a new house for the nation's parliament (Riigikogu) at the site of the former convent building of the Teutonic Order.

 Raekoja Plats - OLD TOWN SQUARE